Forever-Peace/GroundControl/README.md

 The table of contents (<a href="http://forever-peace.github.io/GroundControl/contents/">HERE</a>) will be updated with links to the new chapters.<br/><br/>

-All figures can be batch-downloaded <a href="https://drive.google.com/open?id=0Bwky7l-QEUB4bmxmOWcxSUFXaFU">HERE</a> if you want to download the lot of them. </p>
+All figures can be batch-downloaded <a href="https://github.com/Forever-Peace/GroundControl/tree/gh-pages/images">through the github page for the website</a> if you want to download the lot of them.</p>

 <h2>The Data</h2>
 <p>Unless otherwise specified, I will be working with every regular-season rushing attempt by a running back from the six years between 2010 and 2015.
 Every other position has been removed (for now).
 In all, I have a database of about 71,000 individual rushing attempts.<br/><br/>